 I wrote!
 Reader NotesGo to section

-January 19, 1936: Brewer Worker's Day
+January 19, 1936: Brewing Worker's Day

-As in all cases, for the product to reach us, there is a large chain of people who do their thing.
-Beer production has the peculiarity of being “federal”: 80% of the jobs related to industry occur in the interior of the country.
-In addition, its ingredients are 100% natural and harvested on Argentine soil, which is a great contribution to our economy.
+As in all cases, for the product to reach us, there is a large chain of people who do their own thing.
+Beer production has the peculiarity of being “federal”: 80% of industry-related jobs are found in the interior of the country, and its ingredients are 100% natural and harvested in soil Argentine, which is a great contribution to our economy.

 Publication Date: 18/04/2018